Table of Contents

 Do you have a Fender Style guitar where the open strings sound dead or wimpy?
 Chances are, you have a problem or fault in the headstock.
-Some guitars have a headstock that is designed to be straight with the fretboard and require string trees.
+Some guitars have a headstock that is designed to be straight with the fretboard.
+But then some might need string trees.

 You might be wondering, what are guitar string trees, and are they really necessary?
-Find everything you need to know about String Trees in this article.
+Find everything you need to know about String Trees in this Killer Rig article.

 What is a String Tree?